sveltia/sveltia-cms/README.md

   - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
 - Markdown
   - The rich text editor is built with [Lexical](https://github.com/facebook/lexical) instead of [Slate](https://github.com/ianstormtaylor/slate), which solves several problems found in Netlify/Decap CMS, including fatal application crashes[^53].
+  - You can set the default editor mode by changing the order of the `modes` option[^58].
+If you want to use the plain text editor by default, add `[raw, rich_text]` to the field configuration.
 - Boolean, Number and String
   - Supports the `before_input` and `after_input` string properties, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.
 - List and Object